If you recently launched your eCommerce store, you must be looking for ways to boost your online sales and conversions.

 The competition is tough.

-If you look around, you'll find many businesses already having active Google Ads campaigns.
+If you look around, you'll find many businesses already have active Google Ads campaigns.

 Without knowing your competitor's plan, it will be difficult for you to implement a strategy that overshadows your competitor's.